Hairstyles, especially braids, walk a thin line between being fashionable and being inappropriate.

 Are Dutch Braids Cultural Appropriation?

 Despite the name, Dutch braids didn’t actually originate in the Netherlands.
-Like many other styles of braids, the Dutch braid was invented in South Africa as a way to protect both the hair and the scalp from the blistering sun while also keeping the hair contained.
+Like many other styles of braids, the Dutch braid was invented in Africa as a way to protect both the hair and the scalp from the blistering sun while also keeping the hair contained.

 The Dutch were simply the first outside culture to incorporate the Dutch braid into their everyday lives.